thewillwill/Eat-Burger/README.md

 # Eat-Burger

-Eat-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Burger is a 'restaurant app' that lets users input the names of burgers they would like to eat